 The Heavenly Pit

-If you know BBQ, you’ve heard the term “pit” before.
-According to the dictionary a barbecue pit is “a trench in which wood is burned to make a bed of hot coals over which meat is barbecued”.
+If you know barbecue, you’ve heard the term “pit” before.
+According to the dictionary, a barbecue pit is “a trench in which wood is burned to make a bed of hot coals over which meat is barbecued”.

 Once we approached and the server opened the lid it was as if the heavens had opened up!

-BBQ heaven now lay before me and a choir of angels started to sing!
+Barbecue heaven now lay before me, and a choir of angels started to sing!

 A cafeteria tray with waxed paper was pulled out as the server waited for my order.
 The person next in line nudged me and brought me back to the present.